N-Feriel/timeManager/README.md

-# Getting Started with Create React App
+# Preview APP

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was create with react and node for manage data and time

 ## Available Scripts